-Welcome to FIT9014 Systems Analysis & Design 2 for semester 2, 2008.
-This 6 point unit is designed to let you learn the deeper aspects of software analysis and design, and modeling using UML.
-The pre-requisite (FIT9011) introduced you to the concepts of analysis and design and provided some background to the concepts which we examine in more detail in this unit.
+Welcome to FIT2005 Systems Analysis & Design 2 for semester 2, 2008.
+This 6 point unit is designed to let you learn the deeper aspects of software modeling and design using UML.
+The pre-requisite (FIT2001) introduced you to the concepts of analysis and design and provided some background to the concepts which we examine in more detail in this unit.
 There is also an emphasis on theoretical object-oriented concepts.
-By the end of this unit you should be well prepared to design large and complex software systems.
+By the end of this unit you should be well prepared to design large and complex software systems (such as needed in your final year software development project).

-You are expected to have completed FIT9011, and hopefully you will have successfully completed FIT9008, otherwise you may find this a very difficult unit to understand.
+You are expected to have completed FIT2001, and hopefully you will have successfully completed FIT1002, otherwise you may find this a very difficult unit to understand.